ChaseAMathis-droid/react-typescript-wealth-app/.github/AI-agents-check-in.md

 If anything is unclear, open an issue in the repo or ask the maintainer for missing details (API keys, env vars, preferred conventions).

 ---
-If you want this file renamed, keep the filename `/.github/copilot-instructions.md` for GitHub Copilot compatibility; alternate names may not be picked up automatically.
+Note: GitHub Copilot reads `/.github/copilot-instructions.md` by default — if you want editors/agents to pick up this file automatically, keep a copy at that name.
+Otherwise this file name is fine for human and generic AI discovery.